Post: How to Use HR Analytics for M&A Due Diligence: Mitigate Risk Before the Deal Closes

 • Team composition: At minimum, one HR analytics lead, one compensation specialist, and one legal contact familiar with employment law in the target’s operating jurisdictions.

-• Tools: A data normalization environment (spreadsheet-based works for smaller targets; a structured automation platform is faster for targets above 200 employees).
-Your output should be a standardized risk dashboard, not a pile of exports.
+• Tools: A data normalization environment — spreadsheet-based works for smaller targets; a structured automation environment is faster for targets above 200 employees.
+Your output is a standardized risk dashboard, not a pile of exports.

 • Time budget: Three to six weeks for a thorough five-domain review with full data room access.
 Compressed timelines below two weeks increase the probability of missed liabilities significantly.

-• Risk to flag upward: If the target resists providing granular HR data, or provides only aggregated summaries, document that resistance.
+• Risk to flag upward: If the target resists providing granular HR data or delivers only aggregated summaries, document that resistance.
 It is a finding in itself.

 Step 1 — Assemble a Structured HR Data Request